 Enid is a medium-sized city located in the state of Oklahoma.
 With a population of 51,004 people and eight constituent neighborhoods, Enid is the ninth largest community in Oklahoma.

-Enid is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Enid isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Enid are a mix of both white- and blue-collar jobs.
 Overall, Enid is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Enid who work in office and administrative support (12.08%), sales jobs (10.77%), and management occupations (6.47%).

 One of the benefits of Enid is that there is very little traffic.
 The average commute to work is 16.11 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The education level of Enid citizens is a little higher than the average for US cities and towns: 21.50% of adults in Enid have at least a bachelor's degree.
+The population of Enid overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Enid, 21.50% have at least a bachelor's degree.

 The per capita income in Enid in 2010 was $24,310, which is wealthy relative to Oklahoma, and middle income relative to the rest of the US.
 This equates to an annual income of $97,240 for a family of four.
 However, Enid contains both very wealthy and poor people as well.